The interactive online course in May 2023 had 90% positive feedback.

 Hardware and software requirements:

 You will need a laptop or desktop computer.
-A second external screen will be an advantage (but is not essential).
+A second external screen will be an advantage for those participating online (but is not essential).
 Having a webcam is desirable (but not essential).
 If you plan to participate from an open-plan office or noisy environment, please wear headphones with a built-in microphone.

-We will use Zoom to deliver the training course.
+We will use Zoom to deliver the interactive online learning modus of the training course.
 There are 5 ways to join Zoom (and at least one of them will work for you!).
 We will provide more information about Zoom with the joining instructions and at the start of the course.
 You can find more information about Zoom on our FAQ page.

 We will do lots of practical exercises, so you can continue working on your skills immediately after the training course.
 You will need to install this software before the course starts.